johnm589/testGroup/readme.md

 Hello there this is a test repo

-This is something i added!
+This is something John added!

-This is another thing i added...check it.
+This is another thing John added...check it.